 right to the very end.

 Enormous posters promoting the book still dominate the walls of uncountable tube stations – so the excitement for this film can only grow.
-It might have to grow for a while longer though, as the original Autumn 2019 release date has been pushed back, following news that test audiences found the first cut of the film to be too confusing.
+It might have to grow for a while longer though, as the original Autumn 2019 release date has been pushed back to May 2020, following news that test audiences found the first cut of the film to be too confusing.
 Clearly, there are still more stories to be told.

 |What||Who's who in The Woman in the Window?|